Bouzomgi/Python_Linter/README.md

 I have included 7 traces: hello1.py to hello7.py, all demonstrating a unique feature of this linter.
-To run, change the variable "currFile" to the name of the file you want to run, and then run the code through terminal.
+To run, change the variable "currFile" to the name of the file you want to run, and then run the code through your command shell.
 Enjoy!

 ####################################################################################################################